am93596/sre_iac_ansible/README.md

 IAC means managing your IT infrastructure using provisioning scripts instead of carrying out the tasks manually.
 For example, launching an EC2 instance involves a lot of manual handling (clicks, etc) - a script of instructions could be written to carry this out for you.

 ## What is Ansible?
 Ansible is an open-source configuration management tool.
-It is used for automating IT configuration tasks, such as launching and provisioning an EC2 instance
+It is used for automating IT configuration tasks, such as launching and provisioning an EC2 instance.

 ## What are the benefits of Ansible?
+Ansible is free and easy to use for automating tasks more efficiently.
+It is also provides scalability, *unfinished*

 # Ansible controller and agent nodes set up guide
 - Clone this repo and run `vagrant up`